Wubuntu88/CarND-LaneLines-P1/writeup_William_Gillespie.md

 ![canny]

 ### 3) Apply Gaussian Smoothing to the Image processed with Canny Edge Detection.
-in part 2, I chose to perform Gaussian smoothing before and after Canny Edge Detection.
-I tried doing it without smoothing, with smoothing before canny, with smoothing after canny, and with smoothing before and after.
+In part 2, I chose to perform Gaussian smoothing before and after Canny Edge Detection.
+I tried doing it without smoothing, with smoothing before canny, with smoothing after canny, and with smoothing before and after canny.
 I noticed that applying smoothing after, and before and after offered a smooth image.
 The smoothing after vs. smoothing before and after looked the same, so I chose the before and after solution.

 I chose a kernel size of 5 for no good reason other than it was used in the course code.